ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/QuadSPI.md

 <h2 id="quadspi-port">QuadSPI</h2>

-Implementing QSPI enables Mbed OS to communicate with external memories much faster than via SPI.
-Because the communication can be up to four lines between the host and a device.
+Implementing QSPI enables Mbed OS to communicate with compliant external SPI devices much faster than via standalone SPI due to the inclusion of up to four data lines between the host and a device.

-The most common use case is an external memory to use as additional data storage.
+The most common use case is for external memory to use as additional data storage.

 ### Assumptions